nazimboudeffa/prompt-engineering-cookbook/README.md

 * MidJourney

 ### license & copyright

-IN THE NEXT THERE PLEASE CONSIDERE THAT THERE IS NOT YET A BOOK CALLED PROMPT ENGINEERING COOKBOOK ON LEANPUB from Jacques Aïssa it's by someone else

 The original **Prompt Engineering Cookbook** is licensed under a [Creative Commons Attribution-ShareAlike 3.0 Unported License][license].
 You are free: